LacroixLaurent/NanoForkSpeed/Forks_Detection/forks_detection.md

 #### NFS\_merged output

 1- reads
-This tibble contains all the reads analyzed containing at least one fork.
+This tibble contains all the reads analysed containing at least one fork.
 - read\_id= read identifier
 - chrom= mapped chromosome